josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## What is a `declarable`?

 Declarables are the class types &mdash;components, directives, and pipes&mdash; that you can add to a module's `declarations` list.
-They're the only classes that you can add to `declarations`.
+They are the only classes that you can add to `declarations`.

 ## What classes should I *not* add to `declarations`?